ARMmbed/mbed-client/README.md

 ### Unregister

-When the client determines that it no longer requires to be available to the mbed Device Server (LWM2M Device factory reset, for example), the client will unregister from the mbed Device Server.
+When the client no longer requires to be registered  to the mbed Device Server, the client will de-register from the mbed Device Server.
 Upon receiving this message, the mbed Device Server removes the registration information from the mbed Device Server.

 This is how you can unregister your endpoint client: